warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 illustrating your current [throughput](#throughput), and quantity of [stored data](#disk-space-included).

+Monitoring helps you recognize that a change to the provisioning in your plan might be advisable.
+For example,
-If your monitoring indicates that a change to the provisioning in your plan might be advisable, for example if you are frequently approaching the maximum number of database lookups, then you can modify the provisioning through the [Service pane](#servicetier) on the Account tab of the Dashboard.
+if you frequently approach the maximum number of database lookups, then you can modify the provisioning through the [Service pane](#servicetier) on the Account tab of the Dashboard.

 ### Hardware specification